Before you can add employees and process pay runs, you will first need to add a new business.

 Step 3 - Payroll Details

 What are your standard work hours: This is the standard hours per day that an employee would normally work.
 This value is important as it is used in various calculations throughout the system such as calculating leave accrual rates, and the amount of leave required when employees are requesting leave.
+The default setting here is 8 hours per day.

 When does your work week start and end: What day does your work week begin (for the purposes of timesheets/rostering).